 Basically, after analyzing data from thousands of people, Gretchen determined that everyone falls into one of four categories based on how they respond to expectations: the upholder, the obliger, the questioner, and the rebel.

-The Upholder: If they set an expectation, then they follow through.
+If they set an expectation, then they follow through.
 Sets goals and accomplishes them simply because they set the goal.
 The only accountability and motivation the upholder needs is to simply decide it’s going to be done and then it’ll happen.

-These people are the ones that say “I’m going to start going to the gym everyday” and then they just do it.
+These people are the ones that say “I’m going to start a podcast” and then they just do it.
 (I wish this was me and this is probably who you’ve been trying to be)

-The questioner: They expect to know every detail before moving forward.
+They expect to know every detail before moving forward.
 Needs to ask a ton of questions before setting a goal.
 Once the questions are answered, then they can go after the goal.
 For people with this tendency, they simply need to give themselves time to do some research, make sure they know the steps involved, and what knowledge they’ll need to have before getting started.
 So instead of trying to simply do a task quickly, they need to build in research time before they start.

-The Rebel: They need expectations to not be there.
+They need expectations to not be there.
 Basically, they will refuse to do anything if you ask (simply because you ask) but they also struggle with telling themselves what to do and won’t listen.
 People with this tendency essentially need a challenge.
 Someone telling them they can’t do something or challenging them to do something big in a short amount of time even.
 Proving that they are capable when others thought they weren’t.
 For this tendency, having a tough love friend or coach can be helpful.

 Why This Is a Game Changer for Your Business